 Enacted in the Finance Act 2021 is a provision for the main rate of corporation tax to increase to 25% from 1 April 2023.
-Deferred tax has been provided by reference to this enacted corporation tax rate.

 The company is a member of a REIT headed by Stork Holdings Limited.
 As a consequence all qualifying property rental business is exempt from corporation tax.
 Only income and expenses relating to non-qualifying activities will continue to be taxable.